Applying for Admission

 - Is funding available for undocumented or DACAmented students?
 Some scholarships and loans may be available to undocumented students thanks to the California Dream Act.
 In order to work as a Teaching Assistant, Associate Instructor, Reader, or Graduate Student Researcher, students must be authorized to work (by DACA or other means).
 To learn more, please visit the Undocumented Student Center website.

 - How do I apply for Spring admission?
-Applications for admission are accepted for fall quarter only admission.
+Applications for admission are accepted only for fall quarter admission.

 - Do my recommendation letters have to be from professors?
 Even if you obtained your degree a few years ago, it is still best to get at least two of your recommendations from professors.